micro-ROS/micro-ROS-demos/README.md

 ./MicroRTPSAgent udp 8888
 ```

-You may prefert to run the Agent in background and discatr all output in order still using the terminal for the next step.
+You may prefer to run the Agent in background and discard all outputs in order still using the terminal for the next step.

 ```bash
 cd ~/ros2_ws/install/micrortps_agent/bin